aritraghsh09/GaMorNet/README.md

     * OR
     * ``` git clone git@github.com:aritraghsh09/GaMorNet.git```

-* Make sure that you have the following Python Libraries already installed besides Tensorflow and TFLearn :- numpy,pylab,astropy, math, time,multiprocessing
+* Make sure that you have the following Python Libraries already installed besides Tensorflow and TFLearn :- numpy, pylab, astropy, math, time, multiprocessing

 * Download the 3 model files using this ftp link ftp://ftp.astro.yale.edu/pub/aghosh/gamornet/trained_models/SDSS/tl/ and **store these in the [gamornet_predict](/gamornet_predict/) directory**
    * You can copy & paste the above ftp link into your browser and them manually download and place the relevant files in the correct directory.